 - fever with chills

 - changes in your blood sugar (high blood sugar or low blood sugar).
-If you have diabetes, test your blood sugar as your doctor tells you to.
-Your doctor may change your dose of diabetes medicine especially when you first start receiving Somatuline® Depot or if your dose of Somatuline® Depot changes.
+If you have diabetes, test your blood sugar as your healthcare professional tells you to.
+Your healthcare professional may change your dose of diabetes medicine especially when you first start receiving Somatuline® Depot or if your dose of Somatuline® Depot changes.

 - slow heart rate